 A series of articles focusing on how to combat climate change and environmental damage caused by our daily habits and rituals.

 Climate change is an anxiety-producing phenomenon many find difficult to think about.
-This could be for several reasons, mostly because it can overwhelm knowing where to start, or that our brains are wired to prevent us from thinking about death.
+This could be for several reasons because it can overwhelm knowing where to start.
+Or maybe it is that our brains are wired to prevent us from thinking about death.
 Including our own.

 The wealthy are more likely invested in industries with large carbon footprints and extravagant personal resources that can pressure politics and media.
 As a consequence, their voice is more renown and a foundational source of trust.
 But these interests can skewer perception and reality.
 These are the so-called titans of industry.
 Their immense influence can stammer belief systems, though there are things we can do in our own lives to limit the damage they wreak.